Mariachi is a musical expression that dates back to at least the 18th century in Western Mexico.

 Mariachi Vargas de Tecalitlán is recognized as the oldest and most famous mariachi ensemble, founded by Gaspar Vargas in the late 1890s.
 They moved from Jalisco to Mexico City and performed for the inauguration of President Lázaro Cárdenas.

 Mariachi Vargas became famous for accompanying singers such as Luis Miguel, Lola Beltrán, and Pedro Infante.
-Mariachi Vargas’s first recording was in 1937, the same year they appear in “Asi es mi Tierra”.
+Mariachi Vargas’s first recording was in 1937, the same year they appeared in “Asi es mi Tierra”.

 They appeared in over 200 films in the 20th century.
 Silvestre Vargas took over Mariachi Vargas de Tecalitlán from his father in 1958 and soon after hired a trained musician, Rubín Fuentes, as musical director.